Paco Malgesto

 Francisco Rubiales Calvo (22 February 1914 – 22 June 1978), known by his stage name Paco Malgesto, was a Mexican announcer and presenter.
 He is considered a pioneer of Mexican television.

+Marriages and children

 He was first married to Guillermina Peñaloza, the mother of his eldest child: actress Cristina Rubiales.
 His second wife was singer and actress Flor Silvestre, the mother of his younger children: translator Francisco Rubiales and singer and actress Marcela Rubiales.